davebenson/doom4-walkthrough/README.md

 Exit the door toward the waypoint (approx 80m away), stocking up first if necessary and possible.
 There should be a Munitions Crate ahead, and to the left is the exit to the Gore Nest.

-# Mission 4: Fight: Final Gore Nest
+## Mission 4: Fight: Final Gore Nest
 Pre-Fight: there are 2 Possessed Soldiers, a Hell Razer, and an Imp.

 Destroy the Nest.

 Fight: a Hell Knight and a Summoner are the main act in this fight - there's also a few Imps and Hell Razers.
+However, there's a Beserk Powerup, which compensates a lot (in fact, if you have all the Powerups for the Praetor Suit, you can probably kill everything with that single Beserk Powerup).

-# Mission 4: Destroy Primary Argent Filter
+## Mission 4: Destroy Primary Argent Filter

-Enter the building and face left for Elite Guard #???.
+Enter the building and face left for Elite Guard #4.

 Follow the waypoint to another Argent Filter (looks like the others).
 Destroy it, and watch the cut-scene.